-- a.
-Theoretical reasons.
-Most types of parent distribution functions that are used in hydrology, such as exponential, gamma, Weibull, normal, and lognormal, (e.g. Kottegoda and Rosso, 1997, p.
-431) belong to the domain of attraction of the Gumbel distribution.
-In contrast, the domain of attraction of the EV2 distribution includes less frequently used parent distributions like Pareto, Cauchy, and log-gamma. - b.
-Simplicity.
-The mathematical handling of the two-parameter EV1 is much simpler than that of the three-parameter EV2 (see also point d below). - c.
-Accuracy of estimated parameters.
-Obviously, two parameters are more accurately estimated than three.
-For the former case, mean and standard deviation (or second L-moment) suffice, whereas in the latter case the skewness is also required and its estimation is extremely uncertain for typical small-size hydrological samples. - d.
-Practical reasons.
-Probability plots are the most common tools used by practitioners, engineers and hydrologists, to choose an appropriate distribution function.
-EV1 offers a linear probability plot, known as Gumbel probability plot, which is a diagram of $x_H$ versus the so called Gumbel reduced variate, defined as $z_H := -\ln(-\ln H)$ .
-The observed $z_H$ is estimated in terms of plotting positions, i.e. sample estimates of probability of non-exceedence.
+- (a) Theoretical reasons Most types of parent distribution functions that are used in hydrology, such as exponential, gamma, Weibull, normal and lognormal (e.g. Kottegoda & Rosso, 1997, p.
+431), belong to the domain of attraction of the Gumbel distribution.
+In contrast, the domain of attraction of the EV2 distribution includes less frequently used parent distributions like Pareto, Cauchy and loggamma. - (b) Simplicity The mathematical handling of the two-parameter EV1 is much simpler than that of the three-parameter EV2 (see also point (d) below). - (c) Accuracy of estimated parameters Obviously, two parameters are more accurately estimated than three.
+For the former case, mean and standard deviation (or second L-moment) suffice, whereas in the latter case the skewness is also required and its estimation is extremely uncertain for typical small-size hydrological samples. - (d) Practical reasons Probability plots are the most common tools used by practitioners, engineers and hydrologists, to choose an appropriate distribution function.
+EV1 offers a linear probability plot, known as Gumbel probability plot, which is a diagram of x_H versus the so called Gumbel reduced variate, defined as $z_H := -\ln(-\ln H)$.
+The observed z_H is estimated in terms of plotting positions, i.e. sample estimates of probability of non-exceedence.
 In contrast, a generalized linear probability plot for the three-parameter EV2 is not possible to construct (unless one of the parameters is fixed).
-In fact, if $\kappa > 0$ , the plot of $x_H$ versus $z_H$ is a convex curve.
+In fact, if $\kappa > 0$, the plot of x_H versus z_H is a convex curve.
 This may be regarded as a primary reason of choosing EV1 against EV2 in practice.
-For the Fréchet distribution, a linear plot is possible (a plot of $\ln x_H$ versus $z_H$ that will be referred to as the Fréchet probability plot).
-However, empirical evidence shows that, in most cases, plots of $x_H$ versus $z_H$ give more straight-line arrangements than plots of $\ln x_H$ versus $z_H$ .
+For the Fréchet distribution, a linear plot is possible (a plot of $\ln x_H$ versus z_H that will be referred to as the Fréchet probability plot).
+However, empirical evidence shows that, in most cases, plots of x_H versus z_H give more straight-line arrangements than plots of $\ln x_H$ versus z_H .
 An additional practical reason is the fact that many institutions suggest, or even require, the use of EV1.

-As mentioned in the introduction, EV1 has one potential disadvantage, which is very important from the engineering point of view: For small probabilities of exceedence (or large return periods) it yields the smallest possible quantiles $x_H$ in comparison to those of EV2 for any (positive) value of the shape parameter $\kappa$ .
+As mentioned in the introduction, EV1 has one potential disadvantage, which is very important from the engineering point of view: for small probabilities of exceedence (or large return periods) it yields the smallest possible quantiles x_H in comparison to those of EV2 for any (positive) value of the shape parameter κ .
 This means that EV1 results in the highest possible risk for engineering structures.
 Normally, this would be a sufficient reason to avoid the use of EV1 in engineering studies.

 Obviously, this disadvantage of EV1 would be counterbalanced only by strong empirical evidence and theoretical reasoning.
 In practice, the small size of common hydrological records (e.g. a few tens of years) cannot provide sufficient empirical evidence for preferring EV1 over EV2.
-This is discussed in section 5 based on a simulation study and in part 2 of the study based on the real-world collection of long records.
-In addition, the theoretical reasons, exhibited in point a above, are not strong enough to justify the automatic adoption of the Gumbel distribution.
-This is discussed in section 4.
+This is discussed in the section "The hiding of the EV2 distribution" based on a simulation study and in part II of the study (Koutsoyiannis, 2004) based on the real-world collection of long records.
+In addition, the theoretical reasons, exhibited in point (a) above, are not strong enough to justify the automatic adoption of the Gumbel distribution.
+This is discussed in the following section.